mkrull/App-Unicheck/README.md

 # BUGS

-Please report any bugs or feature requests to `bug-uninets-check at rt.cpan.org`, or through the web interface at [http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Uninets-Check](http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Uninets-Check).
+Please report any bugs or feature requests to `bug-app-unicheck at rt.cpan.org`, or through the web interface at [http://rt.cpan.org/NoAuth/ReportBug.html?Queue=App-Unicheck](http://rt.cpan.org/NoAuth/ReportBug.html?Queue=App-Unicheck).
 I will be notified, and then you'll automatically be notified of progress on your bug as I make changes.

-Alternatively report bugs or feature requests at [https://github.com/uninets/Uninets-Check/issues](https://github.com/uninets/Uninets-Check/issues).
+Alternatively report bugs or feature requests at [https://github.com/uninets/App-Unicheck/issues](https://github.com/uninets/App-Unicheck/issues).